 We have now extended our invitation to craft stalls to showcase more of Dunedin’s talent.

-The Vintage Roundup is held at Burns Hall (right nextdoor to First Church)
+The Vintage Roundup is held at Burns Hall (right nextdoor to First Church) But on the odd occasion we will pop up at a new venue.

 Each month we run a Share & WIN comp on our facebook page, so make sure you keep-up-to-date by liking our facebook page here